desyncr/zsh-icdiff/README.md

     antigen bundle desyncr/zsh-icdiff

 This will install the bundle as well as `icdiff` from `jeffkaufman/icdiff`.
+By default it'll autoconfigure `icdiff` as a git difftool.

 You should be able to call icdiff function from anywhere.